2theSEAgear.com

 The Lady Be Good departed Soluch Army Air Field, North Africa as part of a wave of bombers assigned to targets in Naples harbor.
 They took off in a sandstorm and became separated from the bomber formation; the Lady Be Good continued and flew alone to the target.
 The bomber continued flying over the Mediterranean Sea along the correct return flight heading back toward their airbase, yet, it appears, they overshoot the landing field.
 The last communication with the Lady Be Good was from the pilot requesting navigational assistance.

-Thinking they were still over the Mediterranean, running low on fuel, the pilot ordered his crew to jump in “2 the SEA”.
+Thinking they were still over the Mediterranean, running low on fuel, the pilot ordered his crew to jump "into the SEA".
 Fitted with their life jackets, they bailed out and parachuted into the dark night they thought was the Mediterranean Sea.
 However, they have flown deep into the Sahara desert before bailing out; an area known as the "Libyan Sand Sea of Calanscio".
-The airmen, have in fact, jumped in “2 the SEA” of the shifting sand sea dunes.
+The airmen, have in fact, jumped in "into the SEA" of the shifting sand sea dunes.
 They are now faced with some of the most forbidding desert conditions on the face of the earth between them and the airfield; desert daytime temperatures reach 130 degree Fahrenheit and night near freezing.

 Thinking they were not far from their airfield, the eight surviving crewmen attempt to walk out of the desert.
 In actuality, they were more than 400 miles from Soluch.
 Two chilling diaries recovered, along with the crews remains, give an account of their heroic & tragic story.